YN1752/Student-performance-Azure-Deployment/README.md

-# Machine Learning Project with Deployment
+# Machine Learning Project with Azure Deployment
 - This project was about understanding the usage of Docker images and Azure deployment.
 - An ML training pipeline was created which runs codes from Data Ingestion, Data Transformation, Hyperparameter tuning and training.
 - Predict pipeline was created that retrieves preprocessor and model object, transforms input data, performs prediction.